candrdk/BozoEngine/README.md

 ![Unaware 1st year computer science students attempts to write a vulkan renderer.](https://cdn.discordapp.com/attachments/707920399752626247/1123779412769386619/vulkan_unaware.png)

 ## What
-Small `Vulkan 1.3` engine.
-Project is written in `c++20` and is exclusively targeting Windows.
-Error handling currently consists of violently asserting and shutting down the program whenever BozoEngine gets slightly uncomfortable, so please be nice!
+Small `Vulkan 1.3` engine/renderer written in `c++20`.
+Exclusively targeting Windows.
+The end goal is to implement a very basic deferred renderer.
+Error handling currently consists of violently asserting and shutting down the program whenever BozoEngine gets slightly uncomfortable.
+In other words: there is no error handling.

+## Why
-The goal is just to learn vulkan implement a very basic deffered renderer along the way.
+The goal is just to learn vulkan and simple rendering techniques.

 ## Features
+- Reversed depth buffering for better precision.
+- (Very) basic loading and rendering of glTF 2.0 models with [tinygltf](https://github.com/syoyo/tinygltf).
+- (Also very) basic gbuffer: normal, albedo, depth.
+Plan is to add a fourth attachment for pbr values.
 - Custom [Dear ImGui](https://github.com/ocornut/imgui) vulkan backend for use with dynamic rendering.
-- Reversed depth buffering for better precision.
-- Basic loading and rendering of glTF 2.0 models with [tinygltf](https://github.com/syoyo/tinygltf).
-Still very barebones.
 - Yeah thats kinda it...
 Don't judge mmkay.

 ## Dependencies